Shay Mitchell Flashes Cleavage And Flaunts Killer Bod In Tiny White Bikini

 "THE HOTTEST WOMAN," a fourth commenter praised.

-The comments section also piled up with hundreds of emoji which included the heart-eyed smiley face, sunglasses, and flame as her fans said she looked “fire.”
+The comments section also piled up with hundreds of emoji, which included the heart-eyed smiley face, sunglasses, and flame as her fans said she looked "fire."

-Earlier this month Shay shared another post to her timeline where she participated in the Buss It Challenge.
+Earlier this month, Shay shared another post to her timeline in which she participated in the Buss It Challenge.
 The Netflix star dropped it low in a black bodysuit and was more playful with the viral TikTok trend than serious.
-Toward the end of the clip, she pulled two silicon booty shapers out of her outfit and pretended that she didn’t know the camera was still rolling.
+Toward the end of the clip, she pulled two silicon booty shapers out of her outfit and pretended that she didn't know the camera was still rolling.